home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ## Generate codes

-If you need to generate codes for switches and lights, you can use a template (useful for example COCO switches).
+If you need to generate codes for switches and lights, you can use a template (useful, for example, COCO switches).

 - Go to home-assistant-IP:8123/dev-template
-- Use the follwing codes to generate an event:
+- Use the following codes to generate an event:

 *Switch: ARC*